gramps-project/gramps-web/README.md

 ## Demo

-A demo deployment based on the Gramps example family tree is available [here](https://gcp-api-puqt5dnf3a-uc.a.run.app/).
+A demo deployment based on the Gramps example family tree is available at https://demo.grampsweb.org/.
+Use `owner`, `editor`, `contributor`, or `member` as username and the same as password.

 ## Documentation